top of page

 Title: Hubris

-Israel determined that the constant attacks from Lebanon were no longer tolerable and successfully dislodged the PLO from there.
-That decision unwittingly unleashed a new enemy to the north.
+When Israel determined that the constant attacks from Lebanon were no longer tolerable, it successfully dislodged the PLO from there.
+That decision fatefully unleashed a new enemy to the north.

 Session 15